Boaventura de Sousa Santos: Ideology

-In 1970 de Sousa Santos traveled to Brazil in order to do field research for his doctoral dissertation.
+In 1970, Sousa Santos traveled to Brazil in order to do field research for his doctoral dissertation.
 His work was focused on the social organization of the construction of parallel legality in illegal communities, the favelas or squatter settlements.

 In the mid-1980s, he began to structurally adopt the role of a researcher whose understanding of the world extended beyond a Western perspective.
 His fieldwork was based on participant observation, lasting several months, in a Rio de Janeiro slum where he experienced the struggle of the excluded populations against oppression first hand.
 There, he learned from the wisdom of men and women struggling for subsistence and for recognition of their dignity.
-De Sousa Santos believes in the importance of the social scientist striving for objectivity, not neutrality.
+Sousa Santos believes in the importance of the social scientist striving for objectivity, not neutrality.